I am a Ph.D. candidate at the University of Illinois Urbana-Champaign, advised by Alexander Schwing.

 I am generally interested in artificial intelligence.
 I believe in AGIs and has high hope for their potential to transform human civilization for the better.

-I like this quote from Sartre: "Man is condemned to be free.
+"Man is condemned to be free.
 Condemned, because he did not create himself, in other respect is free; because, once thrown into the world, he is responsible for everything he does."